Space Policy Institute

 The George Washington University Elliott School of International Affairs is a world leader in research, graduate study, and informed discussion related to issues of science, technology, and public policy.
 The Space Policy Institute celebrated its 30th anniversary in 2017.
 The Institute conducts research, offers graduate courses and organizes seminars, symposia, and conferences on topics related to domestic and international space policy.
 SPI is associated with the International Science and Technology Policy academic program, which leads to a Master of Arts degree at the Elliott School.
 The Institute operates within the Elliott School, but does so with support from The George Washington University as a whole, in addition to funding from a number of individual, corporate, foundation, and government sources.
 The Institute is directed by Dr. Scott Pace.

-Release of the Space Security Webinar eBook by former SPI Visiting Scholar, Bruno Martini
+Proposal for the Creation of a Brazilian Space Force by former SPI Visiting Scholar, Bruno Martini

 Get to Know the Space Policy Institute